Update from December 2018 deadline

 Numerous people have contacted ARONAH in recent weeks asking about our deadline for recognition of Advanced Diploma courses under our grandparenting provisions.
 Many of these people have been concerned that they needed to apply by December 2018 to be able to apply under grandparenting provisions.

 Please note that this deadline was the former deadline imposed during the establishment of ARONAH, and mirrored AHPRA standards that the grandparenting provisions would run for five years after establishment of the register.
-When this decision was made the formal government phase out of Advanced Diplomas was not considered a possibility.

 When the Community Services and Health Industries Skills Council announced the removal of Advanced Diplomas of naturopathy and Western herbal medicine from the health training package in July 2014 a decision was made by ARONAH to extend recognition of Advanced Diploma graduates throughout the teach out period, which is until December 31 2018.

 The ARONAH board is extending this deadline for a further 6 months so that graduates have time to get the necessary paperwork in order, and establish a practice if they are choosing to do so.
 This deadline will be reviewed again at the end of financial year.

 The new deadline to apply for ARONAH membership for those who have an Advanced diploma is 31st August, 2019